-8B.(1) Where the Conditional licence Authority has brought to the attention of the applicant for a residence licence, that all the requirements for the issuance of a residence licence have not been met, it may nevertheless, conditional issue а licence, specifying the conditions which it requires the applicant to meet.
+8B.
+(1) Where the Authority has brought to the attention of applicant for a residence licence, that all the requirements for the issuance of a residence licence have not been met, it may nevertheless, issue conditional licence, specifying the conditions which it requires the applicant to meet.

-(2) The conditional licence referred to in subsection (1) may also indicate the time frames for compliance in order for a licence to be issued.";

-(f) in section 11, by inserting after subsection (3) the following new subsection:

-" (4) Where, pursuant to subsection (2), a notice is served by the Authority on the manager of a Rehabilitation Centre designated under section 2 of the Child Rehabilitation Centre Act, and the corrective measures are not taken, the Authority shall submit a report on the matter to the Minister with responsibility for national security, who shall lay the report in Parliament within one month of receiving such a report.";

-- (g) in section 21(2), by inserting after the words "the Authority", the words "in accordance with the standards for Community Residences"; - (h) in section 27- - (i) in subsection (1), by inserting after the word "any" the words "privately owned or occupied"; and - (ii) in the marginal note, by inserting after the word "inspection" the words "of privately owned or occupied Community Residences";

-(i) by inserting after section 27 the following new section:
+- (2) The conditional licence referred to in subsection (1) may also indicate the time frames for compliance in order for a licence to be issued."; - (f) in section 11, by inserting after subsection (3), the following new subsections: - (4) Where, pursuant to subsection (2), a notice is served by the Authority on the Manager of a Rehabilitation Centre designated under section 2 of the Child Rehabilitation Centre Act. and the corrective measures are not taken, the Authority shall submit a report on the matter to the Minister, who shall lay the report in Parliament within one month of receiving such a report. - (5) When the Authority serves the notice on the Manager and submits the report to the Minister, pursuant to subsection (4), it shall cause to be sent to the Minister to whom responsibility for national security has been assigned, a copy of the notice and the report."; - (g) in section 21(2), by inserting after the words "the Authority", the words "in accordance with the standards for Community Residences"; - (h) by inserting after section 27, the following new section:

+"Power of entry and inspection of State owned Residences

 27A.
-(1) The Authority "Power of entry and may authorise one of its inspection officers at any time to of State enter any Community owned Community Residence owned or Residences occupied by the State to inspect the premises and the children so received therein, the arrangements for their welfare, and any records relating to them kept in pursuance of this Part.
+(1) The Authority may authorise one of its officers at any time to Community enter any Community Residence owned occupied by the State to inspect the premises and the children so received therein, the arrangements for their welfare, and any records relating them kept pursuance of this Part.